Consumer Welfare Under Individual Heterogeneity: Conclusion

-Going forward, there is room for future work in at least four directions.
-Firstly, it would be interesting to understand what additional power short panels on consumers would give to estimate the above counterfactuals; first steps in this direction has been made by \citet*{crawford19} and \citet*{coopriderhoderleinmeister}.
-Secondly, another promising avenue of research is to extend our approach to general equilibrium models to improve, for example, the measurement of the welfare gains (and losses) from trade \citep{baqaeeburstein}.
-Thirdly, it would be fruitful to have a better understanding of welfare analysis in models that deviate from rationality.
-Recent contribution in this regard has been made by \citet*{apesteguiaballester} and \citet*{aguiarserrano}.
-Finally, more work should be done on efficient estimation in settings with many goods.
-Recent advances in high-dimensional statistics can be used to overcome the curse of dimensionality, a problem which is further complicated by the potential endogeneity of budget sets.
-In this regard, extending the results by \citet*{chernozhukovhausmannewey} seems to be a fruitful avenue for future research.
+In this paper, we introduce a novel method to identify the curvature of the expenditure function through moments of demand.
+Leveraging this insight can enable more accurate counterfactual exercises in applied welfare analysis.
+Importantly, we establish that no better approximations can be derived from cross-sectional data.
+Looking ahead, we highlight several promising directions for future research.
+First, it would be valuable to investigate the additional identifying power short consumer panels provide for estimating counterfactuals.
+Initial steps in this direction have been taken by \citet*{crawford19}, \citet*{coopriderhoderleinmeister}, and \citet*{chernozhukovetal}.
+Second, extending our approach to general equilibrium models could improve the measurement of welfare gains and losses from trade, as explored in \citet{baqaeeburstein}.
+Third, further work is needed to deepen our understanding of welfare analysis in models that depart from standard rationality assumptions.
+Recent contributions by \citet*{apesteguiaballester} and \citet*{aguiarserrano} provide a foundation for such research.
+Finally, efficient estimation in high-dimensional settings with many goods remains an open challenge.
+Advances in high-dimensional statistics offer potential solutions to the curse of dimensionality, a problem further exacerbated by the endogeneity of budget sets.
+In this regard, building on the results of \citet*{chernozhukovhausmannewey} appears to be a particularly promising avenue for future study.

 {A\arabic{page}}